 Ross: With this information, I will have a better picture of your situation Alison.
-Some financial experts would advise you focus on paying down your student loan first – if not all, then a big whack of it.I am not so quick to say that – I like balanced strategies which involve a combination of debt repayment and investment in your future.
+Some financial experts would advise you to focus on paying down your student loan first – if not all, then a big whack of it.I am not so quick to say that – I like balanced strategies that involve a combination of debt repayment and investment in your future.
 But again, it depends on your answers to the questions.

 With Alison’s answers, I was able to come up with specific advice which I hope will help her as she decides her next steps.
 My advice follows below.